History of Neil Gaiman in Timeline

 August 2018: Launch of The Sandman Universe

-On 8 August 2018, The Sandman Universe, a line of comic books published by Vertigo, was launched with Neil Gaiman overseeing it.
+On 8 August 2018, The Sandman Universe, a line of comic books published by Vertigo and overseen by Neil Gaiman, was launched.

-March 2020: Gaiman, Palmer, and son move to New Zealand
+March 2020: Move to New Zealand and Marriage Collapse

 In March 2020, Neil Gaiman, Amanda Palmer, and their son moved to New Zealand.
-Weeks later their marriage collapsed.
+Shortly after, their marriage collapsed, and Gaiman traveled to the Isle of Skye, violating COVID-19 lockdown rules.
+Gaiman later apologized for his behavior.
+Palmer announced their separation on Patreon.

 In 2020, Neil Gaiman received a Best Dramatic Presentation, Long Form Hugo Award for the TV miniseries adaptation of "Good Omens", for which he wrote the screenplay.